Set in the heart of Stockton-On-Tees, The Georgian Theatre is the oldest surviving Georgian theatre in the country.

 The building underwent a range of uses, operating more as a community centre than working venue, until 1993 when it was handed over to the Stockton Music & Arts Collective - known as Tees Music Alliance since 2006.

 In 2015, Tees Music Alliance and Stockton-on-Tees Borough Council - with support from the Heritage Lottery Fund - announced major redevelopment plans to see the Grade II listed theatre expanded into adjacent council-owned premises.
-The renovation will deliver much needed bar and toilet space, along with a daytime bar and café space - all critical to attracting big named artists to Stockton and securing its future as a music venue.
+The renovation delivered much needed bar and toilet space; increasing capacity to 300 people - critical to attracting big named artists to Stockton and securing its future as a music venue.

-The 'all new' Georgian Theatre will re-open in March 2017 ready to host the next generation of events in this wonderful building; which will provide a series of well laid out, comfortable spces for socialising, working and performing.
+The 'all new' Georgian Theatre re-opened in March 2017 ready to host the next generation of events in this wonderful building; which provides a series of well laid out, comfortable spces for socialising, working and performing.

 News Archive for this story...